 Although the graph shows a decline in CRCOG's expected revenues, several revenue streams do not directly affect CRCOG's operations and staff.
-In the near term, CRCOG is expending, through consultants, signficant federal carry-over funding.
-In addition, CRCOG has recevied a number of grants which will sunset in the out years.
+In the near term, CRCOG is expending, through consultants, significant federal carry-over funding.
+In addition, CRCOG has received a number of grants which will sunset in the out years.
 The core functional funding is more stable than would appear at first glance.

-The operational revenue versus operational expense calculation scenarios are illustrated above.
+The operational revenue versus operational expense calculation scenarios are illustrated on the following page.